WYRD Journal-Vol. IV

-It expresses both scholarly and heuristic viewpoints and is available by private subscription for contemporary esoteric readership.
-As a peer-reviewed occult journal, it expresses both scholarly and heuristic viewpoints and serves as a vital interface with, and resource for, contemporary esoteric readers.
+It expresses both scholarly and heuristic viewpoints and serves as a vital interface with, and resource for, contemporary esoteric readers.
 Its concerns include magical philosophy, occult art, contemporary spiritual traditions, folk magic, witchcraft, myth, folklore, paganism, and entheogens.

 WYRD Vol. IV -Summer Solstice, 2019 is available now and features new articles by Andrew D. Chumbley, Peter Lamborn Wilson, Richard Gavin, Corinne Boyer, and Martin Duffy.
 Images by Linda MacFarlane, Nicomi Nix Turner, Marzena Ablewska, Johnny Decker Miller, Joseph Uccello, and Claude Mahmood.
 Limited to 1,000 copies in total, softcover, 7″ × 10″, full color images throughout, printed offset lithography on heavy acid-free stock, 64 pages.

 This issue also features the full length version of my paper: ‘The Harlot that Shaketh Death: Aleister Crowley’s “Babalon” as a Source of Innovative, Erotic and Phenomenological models in Contemporary Esoteric Practice’.
 As presented at the Association for the Study of Esotericism conference on ‘Eros, Sexuality and Embodiment in Esoteric Traditions’ in Houston, Texas, May 2018.
 The essay includes photography by the extraordinary Anima Nocturna.